4 content marketing metrics you should be watching carefully — here's how to track them

 4 Content Marketing Metrics Content Flow through Rate

-• Column 1: top blogs by pageviews
+• Column 1: Top blog posts by page views

-• Column 2: total number of users (last 30 days)
+• Column 2: Total number of users (last 30 days)

 We didn't always track these content marketing opportunities

-Our path to these real-time data visualizations and dashboards was a bit circuitous, and we had a lot of help along the way.
+Our path to these real-time visualizations and dashboards was a bit circuitous, and we had a lot of help along the way.